 Global Target #4.1.
 80% of countries routinely collect and report on a core set of indicators for neurological disorders through their national health data and information systems at least every three years by 2031.
 Indicator-4.1.
 Countries have functioning health data and information systems to routinely collect and report on a core set of indicators for neurological disorders.
 Means of verification Can occur by means of a patient registry, aggregate data or medical records from various sources measured at a system level (national, subnational or local level).
 Responses provided by the national authority.
 Comments/assumptions/rationale Systematic monitoring and evaluation of health data provides evidence for policy development and service delivery, improve accessibility to, and coordination of, care for people with neurological disorders, and allow a better understanding and detection of population-level changes and trends.
 Core set of indicators for neurological disorders include those relating to specified targets of this action plan, together with other essential indicators of health and social system actions (for example, training and human resource capacity, and service availability and utilization).
-Data should include information on specific neurological disorders as prioritised by the country for policy development and service delivery.
-The data need to be disaggregated by sex and age groups as well as specific neurological disorders (i.e. epilepsy).
+The data need to be disaggregated by sex and age groups.
 Where needed, surveys can also be used to complement data from routine information systems.
 Data will be collected, analyzed and reported by WHO as part of its Neurology Atlas.

 Global Target #4.2.
 The output of global research on neurological disorders doubles by 2031.
 Indicator-4.2.
 Number of published articles on neurological disorders research (defined as research articles published in an indexed and peer-reviewed journal).
 The indicator measures the output of neurological disorders research as defined by national published research studies.
 Method of verification Literature searches centrally-conducted every three years, stratified by country of origin, topics and types of research, using bibliometric data sourced for the most recent calendar year.
 Comments/assumptions/ rationale The indicator measures the output of neurological disorders research as defined by national published research studies.
 The annual published research output in peer-reviewed and indexed journals is a proxy for the amount (and quality) of neurological disorders research being conducted in a country.
 It indirectly assesses a country's commitment to neurological disorders research, which will ultimately have an impact on outcomes for people with neurological disorders.
-Where feasible, the research output will be stratified for different neurological disorders such as epilepsy, Parkinson disease, etc.